KYVENetwork/docs/docs/validators/chain_nodes/chain_node.md

 Minimum requirements

 - 2vCPU
-- 2GB RAM (plus 8GB SWAP during chain-upgrades)
+- 2 GB RAM (plus 8 GB SWAP during chain-upgrades)
-- 150GB DISK
+- 150 GB DISK

-The disk requirements will keep on expanding over time: the 150GB figure was valid on May 7th 2022 but it will not stay that way forever.
+The disk requirements will keep on expanding over time: the 150 GB figure was valid on May seventh 2022 but it will not stay that way forever.
 Consider giving 2 to 3 times that amount in order to avoid having to resize your volumes too quickly.

 ## Genesis Installation